 The policy intent and outcomes for local living and 20 minute neighbourhoods were included within this assessment process.
 Therefore, the impact of the policy has already been assessed and this report summarises and updates key content relevant to local living and 20 minute neighbourhoods gathered as part of the previous impact assessment process.

-In preparing the Local living and 20 minute neighbourhood draft guidance, consideration has been given to impacts within the framing already provided by the NPF4 impact assessments, including the EQIA.
+In preparing the Scottish Government Planning Guidance: Local living and 20 minute neighbourhoods, consideration has been given to impacts within the framing already provided by the NPF4 impact assessments, including the EQIA.

 Stage 2 - Gather Evidence and Consult